 3. Consider a secured loan

-Debt consolidation loans are typically unsecured, meaning they don’t require collateral.
+Personal loans for debt consolidation are typically unsecured, meaning they don’t require collateral.
 But if you’re having a hard time getting approved for an affordable unsecured debt consolidation loan, a secured loan might be worth considering.

 Secured loans require some form of collateral, such as a vehicle, home or other type of asset.
 The collateral usually has to be worth enough to cover the loan amount in the event that you default.
 Because of this, it’s typically easier to get approved for a secured loan than an unsecured one, and you may even qualify for a better interest rate.

 If you’ve tried everything and can’t find a loan that will help you save money, it may be best to hold off and take some time to establish a better credit score.

 Make it a goal to pay your monthly debts on time every month for several months in a row.
 It’s also a good idea to focus on paying down credit card balances and eliminating all nonessential monthly expenses, such as meal subscriptions, wine club memberships and fitness apps.

 “Make a short-term plan that ensures you’re consistently allocating money towards debt payments every month,” says Steve Sexton, CEO of Sexton Advisory Group.
 “Once you’ve built momentum for a month or two, request a meeting with your bank or credit union to review your efforts and apply for a debt consolidation loan.
 You’ll have better luck with a bank or credit union vs. an online lender because you can show that you’ve already started taking the steps to paying down your debt and correcting the issue.”

 It’s also a good idea to get a copy of your three credit reports, which you can do for free once a year (or weekly through April 2022 through AnnualCreditReport.com), and check for errors.
 If you find any, you can dispute them with the three credit reporting agencies, Equifax, Experian and TransUnion.